Skip to content

 Co-Inventor of the Morse Code’s Family Takes Residence

 James Vail (1773-1850) was a Quaker from a prominent family, with prominent relatives.
-Stephen Vail was the developer of Speedwell Iron works in Morristown, Alfred Lewis Vail was the Co-Inventor of Morse code, and Theodore Newton Vail was the president of AT&T in the early 1900s.
+Stephen Vail was the developer of Speedwell Iron Works in Morristown, Alfred Lewis Vail was the Co-Inventor of Morse code, and Theodore Newton Vail was the president of AT&T in the early 1900s.
 Vail lived on the Vermeule property for twenty-seven years until his death on January 18, 1859.
 Based on census records, he lived with his wife, children, and a couple of helping hands that changed over time.

 Alfred Vail – co-inventor the morse code with Samuel Morse at Speedwell Ironworks in Morristown.
 Alfred Vail’s cousin, Theodore N. Vail, became the first president of American Telephone & Telegraph.